BOOKHOME SYDNEY

 2. PHOTOS.
 We are currently taking photos of our books (not yet complete).
 Please enquire if you wish to see a photo of a book.

 3. TO ORDER BOOKS.
-To order a book, send us an email - or locate the book in our online database (on our home page, www.bookhome.com.au: click link above), and follow instructions (shopping basket and online payment available).
+To order a book, send us an email - or locate the book in our online database (on our Bookhome home page: click link above), and follow instructions (shopping basket and online payment available).

 Prices in Australian dollars (AUD).
-Books located in Australia.
+Books located in Sydney, Australia.

 All books are in stock (except for a few recent sales).
 Plus postage at cost.